 Young Writers Project is proud to share with you the Community Leaders of this site, youngwritersproject.org.

 These artists have been selected because of the energy and effort they put into this community, the quality of their work, the quality and quantity of their commenting and their expertise.
-We also look at the number of Community Points these users have.
 Most are long-time members.
 While we don't identify them by their real names, many of you may, by this time, know who they are and where they come from, but even if you don't know that, you know their work.
 They hail from around the U.S. and beyond.

 You will find these leaders are active commenters, they select work for publication or for the front page, create challenges and some even actively work on special projects, online workshops and on site improvements.
 We are very lucky to have them.
 And do check out their work and give them some shine, too!